MinecraftServerControl/mscs/README.md

 * mscs-default-server-args     - Default arguments for a world server.
 * mscs-default-initial-memory  - Default initial amount of memory for a world server.
 * mscs-default-maximum-memory  - Default maximum amount of memory for a world server.
+* mscs-default-java            - Default location of the java virtual machine.
 * mscs-default-server-location - Default location of the server .jar file.
 * mscs-default-server-command  - Default command to run for a world server.
 * mscs-backup-location         - Location to store backup files.